 Flow cytometry: If your blood has too many white cells, this can tell if cancer is the reason for that.
 The test measures the number of white cells and notes their size, shape, and other traits.
 It can be done on your blood or your bone marrow.

 Immunophenotyping: This can tell the difference between the types of cancer cells.
 That can help your doctor figure out the best treatment for you.

-Karyotype test: This looks for changes in the size, shape, number, or arrangement in blood or bone marrow cells.
+Karyotype test: This looks for changes in the size, shape, number, or arrangement of chromosomes in blood or bone marrow cells.
 It can help your doctor plan your treatment.